-In the present as much as in the past, amulets can be found in a greater variety than can be described here on one page.
+In the present, as well as in the past, amulets can be found in a greater variety than can be described here on one page.
 Magic amulets in the form of beads, writing, color, material; anything out of the ordinary linking to all sorts of 'powers' (sexuality, desirability, the underworld) can be used as amulet.
-I have selected some items here, that I thought to be interesting or common as Egyptian Pharaonic amulets.
+I have selected some items of interest here, commonly used as amulets in Pharaonic Egypt.
 For instance beaded mummy nets (below right), or strings of amulets wrapped around the arm of a mummy (below left), helping the dead in the afterlife.
-On this page I have added examples of unique amulets showing the way apotropaic elements were used or worn by people.
+There are some unique examples of amulets showing how apotropaic elements were used or worn by people.
+But magic protection could also be gained by applying make-up like kohl or by burying the dead with a supply of kohl make-up or even strands of hair.

 Mummy of Djedptahjuefanch, now in the Cairo museum (CG61097).
-He was the third Prophet of Amun, dated to Year 11 of king Sheschonq I. The image shows beautifully the way in which amulets were worn on the arm with string.
+He was the third Prophet of Amun, dated to the reign of king Sheschonq I. The image shows beautifully the way in which amulets were worn on the arm with string.

 This lead amulet, was found in Karanis, Egypt and dates to the 3rd or 4th century A.D.
 It is folded around the string and was probably worn around the wrist or ankle.
 It has still never been unrolled, so its contents remain unknown.